Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

     Is the error exact enough to have an unambiguous solution, repair, or does the error state a general problem that needs further studying for each case?
 Most likely the error is of general type.
 However, every error message should ideally be clear enough to have an exact repair.

 output-example : optional
-    What the output from the validator like?
-Give some context, please.
+    Full or extended output from the validator to give context.

 notes : optional
     Additional notes about the error.